Updated January 2023

 Check out the Public Policy and Administration Certificate from Kompass Professional Development.

-The certificate can be completed over the course of 7 to 14 weeks and is offered online for maximum flexibility.
+The certificate can be completed over the course of seven to 14 weeks and is offered online for maximum flexibility.
 It's open to candidates who hold a post-secondary diploma or degree or who have related policy experience.

-Click below to see an overview of the certificate, a detailed course list, or chat live with an Admissions Advisor.
+Click below to see an overview of the certificate, a detailed course list, or chat live with an admissions advisor.